thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 Since we are using virtual devices, they do not send telemetry data to the ThingsBoard.
 However, we can simulate the transmission of such data in real time.
 To do this, we will use [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/){:target="_blank"}.

-We will add a new [Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain){:target="_blank"} with three [generator nodes](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#generator-node){:target="_blank"} that will periodically generate simple messages with random telemetry readings, unique to each of our devices.
+We will add a new [Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain){:target="_blank"} with four [generator nodes](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#generator-node){:target="_blank"} that will periodically generate simple messages with random telemetry readings, unique to each of our devices.
 Let's get started.

+First, create the new rule chain:

-- Go to the "Rule chains" page and click "plus" icon, then "Create new rule chain";
+- Go to the "Rule chains" page and click "plus" icon, then select the "Create new rule chain" from drop-down menu;
-- Name it "Device Telemetry Emulators", and click "Add".
-Open created rule chain by clicking on it;
+- Name it "Device Telemetry Emulators", and click "Add";
+- Open created rule chain by clicking on it.

+{% include images-gallery.html imageCollection="adding-new-rule-chain-1" %}

+Now, let&#39;s add the necessary nodes:

 - Find the [generator node](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#generator-node){:target="_blank"} and drag it to the rules chain.
 With its help, we will generate telemetry values for further visualization on the dashboard.
 Name it "Indoor air quality data emulator", and set the number of messages to send to 100 and the sending period to 600;
 - Specify the device "SD-001" (Indoor Air Quality Sensor) as originator;
 - Copy the following script from the documentation: